ovh/ip-reputation-monitoring/CONTRIBUTING.md

 `ip-reputation-monitoring` is licensed under GNU GPL v3 license.
 Anything contributed to `ip-reputation-monitoring` must be released under this license.

-When introducing a new file into the project, please make sur it has a copyright header making clear under which licenses it's being released.
+When introducing a new file into the project, please make sure it has a copyright header making clear under which licenses it's being released.